apache/cordova-android/README.md

     ./bin/emulate

-Create the exmaple project and build it to the first device:
+Create the example project and build it to the first device:

     ./bin/create
     cd example